Compare all Apple MacBook

 Pro 13 inches: less details

 The Apple MacBook Pro 13 inches is less suitable for detailed photo editing.
-You'll need an external monitor for that.
+You need an external monitor for this.
 The Retina Display of the MacBook Pro 13 inches has a resolution of 2560x1600 pixels.
-It's very suitable to watch your favorite movies or series on the train home, but not as useful if details matter.
+It's very suitable to watch your favorite movies or series on the train home, but not as useful if the tiniest details matter.

 Air: compact model